Do Go On - 206 - Dungeons and Dragons

 Yeah.

-Tell them they put two Yins and another of them could work out business.
+Sadly, they put two yins and neither of them could work out business.

 It is almost something, yes.